Hull, East Yorkshire: Philip Larkin

 As well as containing the archives of the City Council, it also houses archives from the University of Hull.
 Within these sits an extensive personal collection relating to Larkin, including everything from his poetry workbooks and photographs to his enormous library of books and records.

 From here (Francis St, across the dual carriageway) catch Bus 21 to Pearson Park (one runs about every 5 minutes).
 If you walk, it’s about half an hour.

 ‘The centre of imaginative operations, it seems to me, is Pearson Park’, said Sean O’Brien.
-He continues: ‘For Larkin, public spaces, whether the rec on the estate or a Victorian park, are stages where indoors and outdoors meet and where the motives and predicaments of strangers cannot but suggest or reveal themselves.
+‘For Larkin, public spaces, whether the rec on the estate or a Victorian park, are stages where indoors and outdoors meet and where the motives and predicaments of strangers cannot but suggest or reveal themselves.
 Larkin himself said: ‘Pearson Park exercises a fascination over me and I always enjoy an hour in it’.

 In 1956, at the age of 34, Larkin rented a self-contained flat on the top floor of 32 Pearson Park, a three-storey red-brick house overlooking the park, previously the American Consulate.
 Here he lived for the next 18 years.

 His green-fringed eyrie provided the ideal ambience for writing and was the starting point for poems such as ‘Toads Revisited’, ‘The Trees’, ‘High Windows’, ‘Sad Steps’, ‘Broadcast’ and ‘Vers de Société’.
 The poems that comprise ‘The Whitsun Weddings’ (1964) and ‘High Windows’ (1974) volumes were written here.
 This is an excerpt from ‘Toads Revisited’: